rit-igm-web/igme-235-shared/exercises/framework_exercise.md

 2. Back in VS Code, make a copy of the **default-start.html** file and rename to **materialize.html**, and open this file.

-3. In the **HEAD** section of the **materialize.html** file paste the links to the CSS and Javascript code from the CDN section into your file *(Be sure the link to the CSS goes BEFORE your style.css, and link to the JavaScript AFTER)*:
+3. In the **HEAD** section of the **materialize.html** file paste the links to the CSS and JavaScript code from the CDN section into your file *(Be sure the link to the CSS goes BEFORE your style.css, and link to the JavaScript AFTER)*:

 ```
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/materialize/1.0.0/css/materialize.min.css">